 Please provide some copy for this section, please provide some copy for this section, please provide.

-Not only do we want our children to know more and remember more, to be able to apply their knowledge and skills to different concepts but also to develop the skills they need to be develop into successful, confident and aspirational adults.
+Not only do we want our children to know more and remember more, to be able to apply their knowledge and skills to different concepts but also to develop the skills they need to be developed into successful, confident, and aspirational adults.

 The impact of our curriculum is carefully monitored by our wider curriculum and subject leads.
 We track achievement in all subject areas regularly to ensure that all children are achieving and deepening their learning in all areas of the curriculum by building upon prior knowledge.
 This analysis is then used to address any gaps that may occur in children’s learning.
 Regular pupil and staff voice allows us to keep our curriculum fresh and exciting but taking into account the views of all stakeholders.